INTRODUCTION TO W.B. YEATS-

 TONE OF THE WILD SWANS AT COOLE-

 The tone of the poem is calm and quiet.
-For most part, the tone is pleasant, except for the third and fourth stanza where the speaker experiences the fear and ache by realising the possibility of him being seperated from the swans.
+For the most part, the tone is pleasant, except for the third and fourth stanzas, where the speaker experiences fear and ache by realizing the possibility of him being separated from the swans.

 CONCLUSION-